howardt12345/CSI4107/Assignment 1/README.md

 | Shang Lin Heish | **Retrieval and Ranking**, processing the 50 queries and writing the results to Results.txt, fine-tuning results |

 ## About the Program
+This program uses PyTerrier to index the documents and perform retrieval and ranking.
+The program also uses the NLTK library to preprocess the documents and queries.
+Preprocessing is done by iterating through the files in the provided `AP_collection`, finding the documents in each file, and then tokenizing the documents and queries.
+The documents and queries are then converted to lowercase, and stopwords from the provided stopwords file are removed.
+The documents are also stemmed using the PorterStemmer algorithm.
+The queries are also lemmatized using the WordNetLemmatizer algorithm.
+The documents are then indexed using PyTerrier.
+The queries are then processed and ranked using PyTerrier.
+The results are then written to a file called `Results.txt`.

 # Getting Started